 HIGH ALTITUDE LAUNCH

 Our system carries a rocket to 60,000 feet in altitude prior to launch.
 By launching at this altitude, aerodynamic and gravitational losses are reduced for the rocket, cutting energy requirements to orbit by over 10% and the overall size of the rocket by more than 50%.
-This results in significant fuel savings and provides ability to launch on demand within short notice.
+This results in significant propellant savings and provides ability to launch on demand within short notice.